Burma (Myanmar)

 Conclusion

-The Burmese is a cat with a huge personality.
+The Burmese is a cat with a huge personality packed into a compact, silky body.
 They are loving, loyal, and deeply involved in your life.
 Living with a Burmese means you will never be lonely—and you will never go to the bathroom alone again.
+But in exchange for that lost solitude, you gain something rarer: a cat that genuinely, completely, and permanently adores you.

 Key Characteristics